thien/AISearch/paper.md

 ## Mutation Techniques

 __Neighbouring Mutation__ - A neighbouring mutation is produced by finding a random position `N` within the path and switching its position with the city `N+1`.
 For example, if city `2` was chosen in the tour `1,2,3,4,5,6,7,8`, then the mutation would return `1,3,2,4,5,6,7,8`.
 If the city chosen is the last city in the list, then it would be replaced with the first city in the list.

 __Random Mutation__ - Random mutation is produced by finding two random positions in the path and switching their positions with each other; for example in the tour `1,2,3,4,5,6,7,8`, a Random Number Generator is used to get the cities `2`, and `6`.
 These two cities are swapped leading to the tour path `1,6,3,4,5,2,7,8`.

 __Partial Shuffle Mutation [1]__ - Integers are swapped randomly between two randomly generated positions.
 All integers between the first and the second offset are swapped randomly.

 The mutation methods were tested against the tours, `AISearchfile042`, `AISearchfile175` and `AISearchfile535`.
 The test will use the same path switching method, and the results would be the average of 5 Simulated Annealing runs, in order to reduce the significance that entropy applies to the mutation methods.

 Overall, the Random Mutation swap with a 1x multiplier performed the best, followed by the Random 2x.
 The neighbouring 1x performed last.
-This led to using the Random 1x swap being used in the final method.
+This led to using the Random 1x swap being used in both throughout annealing and genetic algorithms.
 The case for more mutations detrimentally affecting the performance of the mutation may be related to the fact that the tour would deviate further from its tour direction.

 ## Path Generation